 Whitman AIM IHT Portfolio

-• Focus on larger AIM-quoted companies with the potential to grow earnings
+• Focus on larger AIM-quoted companies with sustainable earnings

 • Minimum investment of £20,000 – exclusive to Wealth Club